ael-bekk/libft/README.md

 # libft
-the first project in 42 circus
+the first project in 42 cursus